pism/pism/doc/sphinx/manual/practical-usage/input-output.rst

 ~~~~~~~

 The CDI-PIO library uses a subset of allocated MPI processes to aggregate data and write
 output files.
-To write output files asynchronously set:
+To write output files asynchronously set :config:`output.cdi_pio.n_writers`

-- :config:`output.cdi_pio.async` to use asynchronous writing,
-- :config:`output.cdi_pio.n_writers` to specify the number of "writers".
+to specify the number of "writers".

 CDI-PIO supports several NetCDF file formats.
 The default value (``NC2``) corresponds to
 the choice that gave the best performance in our experiments, but you may need to switch